SarahCreager/horned-beasts-react-app/README.md

 # horned-beasts-react-app

-I created webpage that allows the user to select a favorite item from 3 randomly displayed items.
-After each selection, the list refreshes with 3 new items, for a total of 25 selections.
-This website tracks the selections made and displays a list report and a chart of the times an item was clicked verses how many times it was shown.
-The data collected persistently tracks total views and times shown between  page refreshes.
+I created webpage that allows the user to select a favorite horned animal.
+After each selection, the horned animal's favorite count will increase.

 ## Author: Sarah Creager
 ### With Credit to: